ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 }
 ```
 The first thing i want to point out are the variables `latestId` and `inputVal`.<br/>
 They are local state.
-Not local to a component!
-They are local to the scenario.<br/>
+Not local to a component, but local to the scenario.<br/>
 `this.override` is a function that will accept a component name and an override expression.
 This idea comes from the uber-team - called [overrides pattern](https://medium.com/@dschnr/better-reusable-react-components-with-the-overrides-pattern-9eca2339f646).
 In this case, we change 3 properties of the `TodoInput` component.<br/>
 `({inputOnEnter, inputOnChange})`are two dispatch functions.
 When the input calls them, they will trigger the corresponding events `inputOnEnter` and `inputOnChange`.